What is Investment Planning: A Comprehensive Guide

 Saving and reducing debt are two heavy hitters crucial in investment planning.
 If you want to supercharge your financial goals then this duo is vital to be considered.
 Let’s dive into understanding these elements further:

 Saving Money: Saving money doesn’t mean anything about being a Scrooge.
 It’s about avoiding unnecessary expenses and keeping the money for essential future needs.
-Saving can help you acquire the necessary funds and capital for investment which protects you from obtaining loans or external debts.
+Saving can help you acquire the necessary funds and capital for investment.
+It protects you from obtaining loans or external debts.
 Saving money is necessary but it should be viable and shouldn’t compromise your essential needs.

 Reducing Debts: Debts can be a huge burden and it can make a person or company go broke.
 Obtaining unnecessary debts for fancy needs should be kicked to the curb.
 Debts mostly come with interest which makes an extra layer of headache to the obtainer.
-Sometimes, debts are inevitable and immediate capital needs or emergencies can force us to go for it.
+Sometimes, debts are inevitable in situations where you need immediate capital or emergencies.
 But overdoing the practice or making it usual is not advisable.

 These two elements are super important in investment planning where a person or company should consider saving money and say goodbye to obtaining debts.